-When the investor in the example redeems their units, they make a capital gain on the disposal, or 'sale', of their units in the fund.
-This capital gain is included in their assessable income for the financial year.
+When an investor redeemed they would make a capital gain on the sale of their units in the fund.
+This capital gain would be included in their assessable income for the financial year.

-If securities were sold to fund the redemption and a capital gain was realised, remaining investors in the fund will receive the realised capital gain as a distribution.
+If securities were sold to fund the redemption and a capital gain was realised, remaining investors in the fund would receive the realised capital gain as a distribution.

-Therefore, the redeeming investor is taxed on the net capital gain from the redemption of their units and remaining investors are taxed on the net capital gain that is included in their distribution for that financial year.
-The taxable income is effectively taxed twice.
+Therefore, the redeeming investor would be taxed on the net capital gain from the redemption of their units and remaining investors would be taxed on the net capital gain that is included in their distribution for that financial year - the taxable income is effectively taxed twice.